drtonyr/carbonTaxBackstop/docs/README.md

 | 10 | 51615 | 13271 | 26 | 36.6 | 27.8 |
 | mean | 27319 | 5312 | 17 | 21.4 | 17.9 |

+Thus a carbon tax of 800 would be expected to raise £5312 p.a. per household with average emissions of 17.9 tCO2e and thus support a CCS rate of £297 /tCO2e.

 ### Carbon tax and Carbon Capture and Storage